'Paranormal Activity 4' haunts top of movie charts

 The movie features Perry outside of the popular comedic role of Madea that he created.
 In "Alex Cross," the actor plays a psychologist and homicide detective in hot pursuit of a serial killer played by Matthew Fox.
 The film is based on the character at the center of a series of best-selling crime novels by James Patterson.

-Paramount Studios, a unit of Viacom Inc released "Paranormal Activity 4."
-"Argo" was distributed by Warner Bros., a unit of Time Warner Inc. "Taken 2" was released by 20th Century Fox, a unit of News Corp.
-Sony Corp's film studio released "Hotel Transylvania."
+Paramount Studios, a unit of Viacom Inc (VIAB.O) released "Paranormal Activity 4."
+"Argo" was distributed by Warner Bros., a unit of Time Warner Inc (TWX.N).
+"Taken 2" was released by 20th Century Fox, a unit of News Corp (NWSA.O).
+Sony Corp's (6758.T) film studio released "Hotel Transylvania."